ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/featured-sites.md

 ... and a web ring!
 Their website is also a part of a number of other web rings.

 Their website has a JavaScript detector and displays "Javascript is disabled.
-Keep it up" if it's disabled, which is pretty baller.
+Keep it up" if it's disabled.

 ### ![](/web-buttons/luvstarkei.com.webp) LuvstarKei - [https://luvstarkei.com *(January 30, 2025)*](https://luvstarkei.com)